DylanMoriarty/dylanmoriarty.github.io/app/_blog/18-Basketweavers.md

 <br>

-Above is the building data from Madison, Wisconsin.
+Above is the building data for Madison, Wisconsin.
 You might notice as you zoom out it tapers it out in the upper right hand side once you get away from the downtown.

 Much like the neglected basketweavers of the world, no one's quite gotten around to adding in those residential buildings quite yet.
-Mapping the world is an insurmountable task, so most mappers have understandably prioritized adding buildings such as hospitals, schools, and other major buildings before large residential blocks.
+Mapping the world is an insurmountable task, so most mappers have understandably prioritized adding the most important buildings such as hospitals, schools, and other major buildings before endless swaths of residential blocks.

 Particularly in major cities, the map is incredibly detailed.

 <div class= "full-bleed">
 	<div id="map-eur" class="mapstyle"></div>
 </div>
-<figcaption>Guess the city!
-OSM began in Europe, so the cities there are some of the best mapped out.</figcaption>
+<figcaption>Guess the city!</figcaption>

 <br>

 {% include bits/chapters.html chapter='II' title='So how is this Reliable?'%}